-The user location is being usually determined by GPS.
+The user's location is usually determined by GPS.
 Though when dealing with close city development, we cannot be sure that such a method will give an accurate result.
-To solve this problem, the company decided to take advantage of the camera and implement augmented reality user experience.
+To solve this problem, the company decided to take advantage of the camera and implement an augmented reality user experience.

 To avoid all sorts of collisions and other unpleasant situations, Google warns people that they shouldn't walk the streets without taking their eyes off the screen: shortly after launching the AR mode, a warning appears, and if there is no reaction following, the screen brightness automatically decreases.

 The Google Maps team notes that they tried different versions of AR tips.
 One idea was to add a virtual character (he is also the guide), but there was a danger of users looking at the smartphone all the time (as we've said, the company seeks to avoid such problems).
 For now, the developers have chosen the arrows as a tip format, but the situation can change.

 The new augmented reality feature for Google maps has been tried by The Wall Street Journal columnist named David Pierce.
 According to him, the AR mode is especially useful when starting navigation, as it allows you to immediately determine the right direction.

 By the way, the AR feature had already been announced at the Google I/O 2018 conference.
 In the near future, it'll be available to members of the Local Experts program.
 And ordinary users will have to wait and see a little longer (until all the stages of testing are completed).